 Driffield, Yorkshire Moors & Coast / Sleeps 2

-Book from £56 Per Night - Set around a tranquil lake in East Yorkshire, you can enjoy canoeing, fishing, tennis or head over to Brandesburton village which is a short walk away.View property
+Book from £56 Per Night - Set around a tranquil lake in East Yorkshire, you can enjoy canoeing, fishing, tennis or head over to Brandesburton village, which is a short walk away from the Shepherds Hut and its all important hot tub.View property

 Hawes, Yorkshire Dales / Sleeps 2

-Book from £51 Per Night - Visit the nearby town of Hawes just a 10 minute walk away, or explore the local caves, castles and Hardraw Force Waterfall.View property
+Book from £51 Per Night - Once you're fully chilled from your dip in the hot tub, visit the nearby town of Hawes just a 10 minute walk away, or explore the local caves, castles and Hardraw Force Waterfall.View property

 Bellingham, Northumberland / Sleeps 6

-Book from £83 Per Night - Explore Kielder Forest or Northumberland National Park from this base.
+Book from £83 Per Night - Explore Kielder Forest or Northumberland National Park from this hot tub base.
 Also, the Scottish Borders are just a short drive away or even visit Hadrian's Wall.View property

 Alnwick, Northumberland / Sleeps 2

-Book from £54 Per Night - Experience these luxury pods which are situated next to St Oswald's Way where you can enjoy forest trails and famous castles.View property
+Book from £54 Per Night - Experience these luxury pods with hot tubs, which are situated next to St Oswald's Way where you can enjoy forest trails and famous castles.View property

 Alnwick, Northumberland / Sleeps 2

-Book from £52 Per Night - Close to the Northumbrian coastline and with close proximity for you to enjoy many landmarks such as Bamburgh & Warkworth Castles.View property
+Book from £52 Per Night - The hot tub boathouses are close to the Northumbrian coastline and with close proximity for you to enjoy many landmarks such as Bamburgh & Warkworth Castles.View property

 Bramble Burlawn near Wadebridge, Cornwall